 Dani López-Velasco is a young but virtually life-long Spanish naturalist and wildlife photographer who lives in Salinas in Asturias province in northwestern Spain.

 Dani (pronounced as in Danny) became interested in wildlife at the unusually early age of five, and soon became very keen, taking field notes on coastal birds near his house.
-As he got older, he became seabird and cetacean enthusiast and has spent thousands of hours doing seawatching, photographing seabirds and cetaceans, and working with seabird and cetacean counting teams.
+As he got older, he became a seabird and cetacean enthusiast and has spent thousands of hours doing seawatching, photographing seabirds and cetaceans, and working with seabird and cetacean counting teams.

 Dani lived for a year in Boston, Massachusetts, and speaks impressively fluent English.
 When he was 19, he was part of the team who won the Oryx prize for young naturalists, which took him on a long research trip to the most remote corners of Morocco.
 Dani is a qualified medical doctor, something that can prove useful for remote trips.
-He is currently working on an advanced photographic identification guide to birds in Spanish.
+He is currently working on an advanced photographic guide to birds in Spanish.